bkazez/distractionblock/README.md

 My goal is to block any feature that exists mainly to make people come to the site more often, stay longer, or buy more things.

-I based the filter list on my own browsing, so please send pull requests or report issues for anything that doesn't work as you expect.
+Please send pull requests or report issues for anything that doesn't work as you expect.

 Click to install at www.benkazez.com/distractionblock